sarahalsharabi-CYS/ARTI308-ML-Labs/Lab6/README.md

 The dataset used in this project is called **Ecommerce Customers**.
 It contains information about customer activity and spending behavior on an e-commerce platform.

-### Features in the dataset:

-* **Email** – Customer email address
-* **Address** – Customer address
-* **Avg.
-Session Length** – Average time spent per session
-* **Time on App** – Time spent on the mobile application
-* **Time on Website** – Time spent on the website
-* **Length of Membership** – Number of years the customer has been a member
-* **Yearly Amount Spent** – Total yearly spending by the customer (Target variable)

-## Lab Steps

-The following steps were performed in this lab:

-1. Import required Python libraries (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn)
-2. Load and explore the dataset
-3. Check for missing values and duplicate records
-4. Perform Exploratory Data Analysis (EDA) using visualizations
-5. Define feature variables (X) and target variable (y)
-6. Split the dataset into training and testing sets
-7. Train a Linear Regression model
-8. Make predictions using the trained model
-9. Evaluate model performance using:

-   * Mean Absolute Error (MAE)
-   * Mean Squared Error (MSE)
-   * Root Mean Squared Error (RMSE)
-10. Interpret the model coefficients

-## Model Objective

-The goal of the model is to predict:

-**Yearly Amount Spent**

-based on the following features:

-* Avg.
-Session Length
-* Time on App
-* Time on Website
-* Length of Membership

 ## Key Findings